Yujie-liang/Plant-disease_machine-learning/Readme.txt

-This is the classifier for plant diseases on different crops.
+This is a classifier for plant diseases on different crops.